Skip to content

 The Graduate Assistant for Academic Support of Student Athletes is responsible for mentoring and monitoring designated student-athletes in their academic pursuits.

-• Support for Student-Athletes: The graduate assistant will provide direct, one-on-one support to identified at-risk student-athletes.
+• Provide direct, one-on-one support to identified at-risk student-athletes.
 This support will focus on helping students who are struggling academically due to issues with time management and accountability.
 The graduate assistant plays a crucial role in guiding student-athletes to success and helping them regain academic momentum by developing rapport with their assigned student-athletes during individual student sessions.

 • Work collaboratively with ASSA writing tutor and other campus partners to aid in student success.